(Don't Fear) The Reaper: Composition and recording

-"(Don't Fear) The Reaper" was written and sung by lead guitarist Buck Dharma and produced by David Lucas, Murray Krugman, and Sandy Pearlman.
-The song's distinctive guitar riff is built on the "I-bVII-bVI" chord progression, in an A minor scale.
+"(Don't Fear) The Reaper" was written and sung by Dharma and produced by David Lucas, Murray Krugman, and Sandy Pearlman.
+The song's distinctive guitar riff is built on the I-bVII-bVI chord progression in A minor.
 The riff was recorded with Krugman's Gibson ES-175 guitar, which was run through a Music Man 410 combo amplifier, and Dharma's vocals were captured with a Telefunken U47 tube microphone.
 The guitar solo and guitar rhythm sections were recorded in one take, while a four-track tape machine amplified them on the recording.
-Sound engineer Shelly Yakus remembers piecing together the separate vocals, guitar and rhythm section into a master track, with the overdubbing occurring in that order.
+Recording engineer Shelly Yakus remembers piecing together the separate vocals, guitar and rhythm section into a master track, with the overdubbing occurring in that order.

 Mojo described its creation: "'Guys, this is it!' engineer Shelly Yakus announced at the end of the first take.
 'The legendary once-in-a-lifetime groove!' ...
 What evolved in the studio was the extended solo section; it took them nearly as long to edit the five-minute track down to manageable length as it did to record it."

-The song features prominent use of the cowbell percussion instrument, overdubbed on the original recording.
-Bassist Joe Bouchard remembered the producer requesting his brother, drummer Albert Bouchard, play the cowbell: "Albert thought he was crazy.
+The song features the cowbell percussion instrument overdubbed on the original recording.
+Bassist Joe Bouchard remembered the producer requesting that his brother, drummer Albert Bouchard, play the cowbell: "Albert thought he was crazy.
 But he put all this tape around a cowbell and played it.
 It really pulled the track together."
-However, producer David Lucas says that he played it; while bandmember Eric Bloom claims that he was the one to play it.
+However, producer David Lucas says that he played it, and bandmember Eric Bloom says he did.